- Fun to drive

 The 2018 Fiat 500e’s all-electric range of 84 miles is commendable but becoming outdated.

 Electrons alone power the 2018 Fiat 500e for roughly 84 miles, according to the EPA.
-That’s good enough to ace our fuel economy scale, even though its range is now significantly less than some of its competitors.
+That’s good enough to ace our fuel economy scale, even though its range now is significantly less than competitors.
 (Read more about how we rate cars.)

 The Fiat 500e’s range is limited by its overall size and, perhaps, the automaker’s attention.
 The 500e is equipped with a 24-kwh battery that can be recharged in four hours using a Level 2 charging station.
 Annoyingly, Fiat doesn’t offer DC fast charging in any form, underscoring its view of the 500e as only an urban runabout.